wuwanahq/wuwana2/Models/NLPTagger/README.md

 - languages = ["es","fr","zh-cn"] # list of languages to be translated, apart from english.
 Same order is followed in output.
 - spacy_model = "./en_core_web_lg" # spacy pretrained model.

+There is also another file with database parameters, called database_config.py.

 # USE